loresjoberg/neptr/README.md

 8. No Classes With More Than Two Instance Variables

 In PHP terms, an "instance variable" is a non-static propery.
 So, two non-static properties at most.
-And only one property of any sort if that property is an array (Rule 4).
+And only one property of any sort if that property is an array or ArrayObject (Rule 4).
 This leads to an interesting potential cheat: You could easily create a single property called $var that contains any number of variables, which means that instead of saying `$this->property` you could say `$this->var['property']` and have any number of virtual properties.
 This is obviously against the spirit of the exercise, like doing "pull-ups" while standing on a chair.

-At the same time, the original Object Calisthenics exercise has an example that uses a list of string, in essence an indexed array, so the intent clearly isn't to ban arrays entirely or to make them always contain objects.
+At the same time, the original Object Calisthenics exercise has an example that uses a list of strings, in essence an indexed array, so the intent clearly isn't to ban arrays entirely or to make them always contain objects.
 So here's my interpretation: An object can contain a single array of any sort, including multidimensional arrays.
 However, the arrays have to be arbitrary, in the sense that the object can't expect specific keys.
 So this is against the rules...